NATS

 Whether or not end-to-end acknowledgements are enabled.

-When enabled for a sink, any source connected to that sink, where the source supports end-to-end acknowledgements as well, will wait for events to be acknowledged by the sink before acknowledging them at the source.
+When enabled for a sink, any source connected to that sink, where the source supports end-to-end acknowledgements as well, waits for events to be acknowledged by all connected sinks before acknowledging them at the source.

 Enabling or disabling acknowledgements at the sink level takes precedence over any global acknowledgements configuration.